Sunilyogi333/Sunilyogi333/README.md

 <h3 align="center">Myself Sunil Nath | IT Engineering Student |</h3>

-- 🌱 Currently, I'm enhancing my skills on CSS/JS and linux shell
+- 🌱 Currently, I'm enhancing my skills on CSS/JS and linux shell.

 - 💬 Ask me about: still learning daily but we can discuss ideas regarding Linux shell and web development...